 As early as 2010, Drake publicly fantasized about releasing an R&B mixtape titled It’s Never Enough.
 The first song that materialized was “I Get Lonely Too,” his weepy remake of TLC’s FanMail intro.
 The original is hardly a showcase of vocal acrobatics.
 Still, Drake’s version is terribly clumsy, like a drunken karaoke session recorded in a moment of weakness.
 He told MTV at the time that he aimed to release his mixtape around Christmas.
 He had some ideas, too.
 “I’m really excited about It’s Never Enough.
 I might pick a beautiful woman and shoot a video,” he said then.

-The tape has since been shelved (though, of course, there's a fake version) and Drake's gotten much better at singing.
-He's made albums full of R&B, but not a full R&B album.
-He's instead claimed his spot as the leader of melodic crossover raps.
-Even as his R&B tendencies have simmered to make way room an edgier Drake, he's inevitably drawn to the sentiment and serenades of R&B.
+The tape has since been shelved (though, of course, there’s a fake version) and Drake’s gotten much better at singing.
+He’s made albums full of R&B, but not a full R&B album.
+He’s instead claimed his spot as the leader of melodic crossover raps.
+Even as his R&B tendencies have simmered to make way for an edgier Drake, he’s inevitably drawn to the sentiment and serenades of R&B.

 The fact that he’s laughably crowned himself the “light-skinned Keith Sweat” (the ‘90s king of feeble throat singing) is only the surface.
 Drake is a faithful R&B head who consistently throws nods to his influences: Aaliyah, Jodeci, Lauryn Hill, Sade, Usher and even lesser known incredible talents like Case and Joe—artists relatable to Drake because their love stories mirror his marginally tragic millennial woes.